-‘Destiny 2’ Xbox One X and PlayStation 4 Pro Updates Worthless Unless Bungie Creates More Content Says Gamers
+‘Destiny 2’ Xbox One X And PlayStation 4 Pro Updates Worthless Unless Bungie Creates More Content Say Gamers

 Recently, Bungie announced a slew of news about Destiny 2 on its official blog page.
-Most of the announcements on the blog post concerned upcoming changes to the game.
+Most of the announcements in the blog post concerned upcoming changes to the game.
 One of the most talked about announcements in the post is the game coming to the PlayStation 4 Pro and the Xbox One X. The news was met with mixed reactions by Destiny 2 gamers.

 According to Bungie, Destiny 2 has been modified specifically for the Xbox One X and PlayStation 4 Pro to take advantage of the consoles’ upgraded hardware.
 Based on the wording of the blog post, it seems like Bungie is betting on increasing the number of Destiny 2 players this Christmas with the modification.